-• Insurance risks
+Insurance risks

 When you own a staffing firm, there are several types of insurance that you must have.
-If you fail to meet insurance policy requirements, you are leaving yourself vulnerable to lawsuits as well as penalties and fines from state regulators.
+If you fail to meet these requirements, you leave yourself vulnerable to lawsuits and as well as penalties and fines from state regulators.

-• Misrepresentation
+Misrepresentation

-If an employee misrepresents his or her credentials or makes errors that cost the client money, your agency could be held liable.
+If an employee misrepresents his or her credentials or makes errors that cost the client money, your agency could be liable.
 Background checks are key.

-• Hostile work environment
+Hostile work environment